MSI Katana A15 AI (2024) Laptop Review

 No

 The touchpad is decent.
-It could be bigger, considering the amount of space available on the deck, but it tracks all movements and gestures well.
+It could be larger, given the available space on the deck, but it tracks movements and gestures well.
 Palm rejection works as intended, and there's no problem when performing actions like dragging and dropping or zooming in and out of images.
 This is a diving board touchpad, so you can only click in the bottom half.
-The buttons feel tactile but require a fair amount of force to actuate, and the right click only works in a small area at the bottom right corner of the touchpad.
+The buttons feel tactile but require a fair amount of force to actuate, and the right-click only works in a small area at the bottom-right corner of the touchpad.

 4.8